Europe's capitals are full of famous tourist attractions - but that doesn't mean you should visit them. Here's where to go instead.

 SKIP: Spanish Steps, Rome

 To quote Wikipedia, “The Spanish Steps are a set of steps in Rome, Italy.”
 And that precisely sums them up.
 They’re steps.
-They don’t lead anywhere of particular note, nor do they afford great views, but they do have plenty of pickpockets and hawkers selling fidget spinners.
+They don’t lead anywhere of particular note, nor do they afford great views, but they do have plenty of pickpockets and hawkers selling useless tat.

-There’s an old fountain with a submerged boat at the bottom, which is one of the less impressive fountains in this fountain-rich city.
+There’s an old fountain with a submerged boat at the bottom, which isn't even one of the impressive fountains in this fountain-rich city.
 You’ll be told there’s great people-watching here, which is true - if by people-watching you mean tourist-watching, because that’s pretty much all you’ll see in this overcrowded spot.

 INSTEAD DO: Trastevere, Rome